Transition to Adult Life

 - Least Restrictive Environment and Transition

-- College Goal Sunday - A yearly statewide event that takes place, held this year on January 29th, which assists students and their families with completing online the federal financial aid form.
+- College Goal Sunday – A yearly statewide event that takes place, held this year on January 24th (Bridgeport and New Haven) and January 25th for all other locations, which assists students and their families with completing online the federal financial aid form.
 A student needs to register online at the listed website in order to participate.
 Also volunteers are needed at all sites and to volunteer a person needs to register online also.

 - Know How 2 Go Connecticut – An interactive website that lists the steps that students should follow, beginning in middle school, when getting for post-secondary education.